mdeguzis/SteamOS-Tools/README.md

 Default branch - "stable" work that gets PRs, fixes, priority over all other branches.
 `testing`
 Branch where new scripts are made, larger alterations to existing ones implemented, and more.
-`testing-wheezy`
+`testing-jessie`
-Now that wheezy is stable, evaluation of current repository and packages is underway. **Not** recommended for use.
+Now that Jessie is stable, evaluation of current repository and packages is underway. **Not** recommended for use.

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page